cassamajor/Recipes/Haitian_Cuisine/Diri Kolé Ak Pwa.md

 8. Add the beans and stir once.
 Cook for a couple of minutes.
 9. Add the epis, salt, black pepper, and ground cloves.
 Stir once.
 10. Add the rice and stir once.
 Cook for 1 minute.
-11. Add water and coconut milk, stir once.
+11. Add 2 cups of warm water and coconut milk, stir once.
 12. Cover, seal and press the "Rice" setting.
 Cook for 12 minutes.
 13. Quick release.
 Fluff and serve warm.